itzDeepansu/Redux/README.md

 - import methods named createSlice and nanoid(optional-used to generate random unique id)

 - create inital state
-- export slice by making it using createSlice
+- export slice by making it using createSlice (everyslice takes 3 values , (name:,initialState,reducers:{}))
-- export reducers individually using todoSlice.actions
+- export reducers individually using todoSlice.actions (export const {addTodo ,removeTodo}=todoSLice.actions )
 - export default todoSlice.reducer
 - import todoReducer in store and then pass key value of (reducer:todoReducer) to the configure store